Salkantay & Inca Trail to Machu Picchu 7D/6N

 Yes.
 On the final day, you’ll enjoy a fully guided tour of Machu Picchu (approx. 2.5 hours) in the morning, with additional time to explore on your own.
 Optional hikes to Huayna Picchu or Montaña Machu Picchu are available for an extra fee and must be booked in advance due to limited availability.

 Our porters will carry up to 7 kg of your personal belongings.
-This includes the sleeping bag and inflatable mattress.before starting the tour one day before at 17:00 pm you will have a briefing at your hotel with the tour guide who will give you your Duffle Bag.maximum you will have to put 7kg.
+This includes the sleeping bag and inflatable mattress.
+Before starting the tour, one day before at 17:00 pm, you will have a briefing at your hotel with the tour guide, who will provide you with your Duffle Bag.
+The maximum you can pack is 7 kg.

-Quick drying towel.
-We provide small towels, but you may like something larger.
+- Quick drying towel (we provide small towels, but you may want something larger)

-Battery charger: there is no place to plug in the battery while trekking.
+- Battery charger (there is no place to plug in during the trek)

-Large plastic bags: to organize and separate the clean from the dirty.
+- Large plastic bags (to organize and separate clean from dirty items)

 Original passport (No copy)